Our people, our strength.

 “You can never learn that Christ is all you need, until Christ is all you have.”
 Corrie ten Boom

-Jonita Allen
+Jonita Harris

 Development Associate - Projects